haskell/containers/docs/intro.rst

 ---------------------------

-If you've worked your way through the documentation here and you're looking for more examples you should check out:
+If you've worked your way through the documentation here and you're looking for more examples or tutorials you should check out:

 - `haskell-lang.org's containers tutorial
   <https://haskell-lang.org/library/containers>`_